Syntax Guide

 Array<String>|String

-Note: Files not listed in the
+Note: Files not in the

-String, multiple files can be separated by commas.- type:
+Stringtype, multiple files can be separated by commas.- type:

 build.versionBy:- type: